Aurad Shahajani

-Aurad Shahajani is a City in Latur district of Maharashtra, India.It is a major business hub near latur.
-Master Deenanath Mangeshkar College, started in June 1970 with auspicious hands of Lata Mangeshkar, a well Known Indian singer, run by Shardopasak Shikshan Sanstha.
+Aurad Shahajani is a town in the Nilanga Taluka of Latur District.
+It is 20 kilometres from the city of Nilanga and 68 kilometres from the city of Bidar.
+It is near the border of Maharashtra and Karnataka.
+It is at the banks of Terna River.
+It is one of the most developed places in Nilanga Taluka.

 Languages

 Marathi is widely spoken in the region.
-Hindi, Urdu, Kannada and Telgu are also commonly spoken here in this village.
+Hindi, Urdu, Kannada, and Telgu are also common in the village.

 Location

 Aurad Shahajani is located on the banks of Terna River in central west India.
 It is closer (approximately 220 km) to Hyderabad in the state of Telangana than it is to the capital of Maharashtra state, Mumbai.

 Geography and climate

 Aurad Shahajani is situated 636 metres above mean sea level, on the Balaghat plateau, near the Maharashtra–Karnataka state boundary.
 It receives its drinking water from the nearby Terna River,Terna joins to Manjra river here at this village and then named Wanjara by the name of Wanjarkheda (a village at the other bank of river in Karnatka state) which suffered from environmental degradation and silting in the late 20th and early 21st centuries.
 Master Deenanath Mangeshkar Mahavidyalaya and some other villagers tried successfully to wide shape of river.